kogan/django-subscriptions/README.md

 # django-subscriptions

-A django package for managing subscription states
+A django package for managing the status and terms of a subscription.

 [![CircleCI](https://circleci.com/gh/kogan/django-subscriptions.svg?style=svg)](https://circleci.com/gh/kogan/django-subscriptions)